 St. Elsewhere: Peter White suffers from this during his three seasons on the show, culminating in his wife throwing him out and his subsequent spiraling into drug and alcohol abuse, sex addiction, a DUI arrest, and ultimately his rape of several nurses, one of whom eventually shoots and kills him.

 Smallville: Major Zod of the 9th Season started out bad and only got worse from there.

 Antagonist Dukat.
-He starts off as a scheming, megalomaniac, yet charming villain, gets gradually worse, especially in season six, until it all finally boils down to this: "I should've killed every last one of them!
+He starts off as a scheming, megalomaniac, yet charming villain, gets gradually worse, especially in season six, until it all finally boils down to a psychotic Motive Rant that is declared in-universe to be a Moral Event Horizon: "I should've killed every last one of them!
 I should've turned their planet into a graveyard the likes of which the galaxy had never seen!
 I should've killed them all."

 Faked—probably—by Sisko in For the Uniform.
 He even slips into the Joran voice.

 In "The Omega Glory," after Tracey learns all his evil deeds are All for Nothing, you can see him snap at the news and proceeds to threaten Kirk for weapons for a pointless fight on a planet they by now can leave any time.